SixBytesUnder/infoboard/README.md

 * Almost everything is configurable in `.env` file;
 * Show current time and date;
 * Background images, changing every 60 seconds.
 Source of images can be: a local folder, [NASA Picture of the day](https://apod.nasa.gov/apod/astropix.html), random image from [Unsplash](https://unsplash.com/) or curated images from [Pexels](https://www.pexels.com/);
+  * both Unsplash and Pexels also support showing images tagged with current weather conditions: "light rain", "mostly clear" and so on;
 * Current weather and weekly forecast from [ClimaCell](https://www.climacell.co/);
 * Additional weather details include:
   * humidity,